 YANA WEBINAR SERIES

 Announcing the YANA Fundraising Webinar Series!
-Join Yale alumni fundraising experts in a four-part series to learn everything from the basics of fundraising to tips on making the most of social media.
+Join Yale alumni fundraising experts to learn everything from the basics of fundraising to tips on making the most of social media.
 Each session will be 1 hour: a 40-minute presentation, followed by 20 minutes of Q&A.

 Wednesday, October 3, 1:00-2:00 PM ET